Application Deadlines and Requirements

 If there are discrepancies between the self-reported academic work and official records, the offer of admission will be revoked.
 The school grading scale or other standards of evaluation, including minimum passing and failing marks and the definition of grades between them, should appear on official records or be provided as an attachment.
 You will be unable to register for courses until your final official transcript has been received and verified.

-TOEFL/IELTS: If your undergraduate or graduate degree courses were taught in English, the TOEFL/IELTS test requirement can be waived by indicating this in the appropriate field in the application.
-Applicants whose native language is not English must submit Test of English as a Foreign Language (TOEFL) scores to demonstrate English proficiency.
-Please note that the TOEFL is rarely waived; therefore, we encourage applicants to take the test to avoid delays in completing the application.
-The minimum TOEFL scores required for admissions consideration are 100 (iBT), 250 (CBT), or 600 (PBT).
-The TOEFL must be sent from ETS using the institutional code 2986.
+Applicants whose native language is not English must submit Test of English as a Foreign Language (TOEFL) scores or International English Language Testing System (IELTS) scores to demonstrate English proficiency.
+Please note that the TOEFL/IELTS is required for all international students whose native language is not English; therefore, we encourage applicants to take the test to avoid delays in completing the application.

 Each applicant must submit two letters of recommendation.
 Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to enter the Master of Behavioral and Decision Sciences program.

-Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.

 Complete and submit the online application.
-There is a $75 nonrefundable application fee.
+There is a $95 nonrefundable application fee.
 You may submit your application fee online by credit/debit card.

 International transcripts from institutions outside the United States